trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 Troubleshooting
 ---------------

-Java Keystore File Verification
+Java keystore file verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Verify the password for a keystore file and view its contents using :ref:`troubleshooting_keystore`.

-Debug Trino to LDAP Server Issues
+Debug Trino to LDAP server issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you need to debug issues with Trino communicating with the LDAP server, you can change the :ref:`log level <log-levels>` for the LDAP authenticator: